AbdullmenemFayez/Data-Structure-course-2022-2023/1.ArrayList/README.md

 ---
 ### Problem 10

-create a java methode called shuffle
+create a java method called shuffle
 Given the array nums consisting of 2n elements in the form [x1,x2,...,xn,y1,y2,...,yn].

 Return the array in the form [x1,y1,x2,y2,...,xn,yn].